Skip to Content

 Freelance Rate Calculator - Days Off

-STEP 8: Arrive with your hourly rate
+STEP 8: Arrive with your hourly wage

 Freelance Rate Calculator - Hourly Rate